mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 stimulation blocks to assess the spatial overlap of their activation patterns as an alternative measure of functional specificity (since the differential contrasts cannot overlap by design).

+The quantification of functional spatial specificity relied on the tissue probability maps extracted via unified segmentation from the structural scan (mean ME).
+To reduce the number of uncategorized voxels, we chose a liberal exceedance threshold of 60 % to define the individual tissue classes (gray matter (GM), white matter (WM), cerebrospinal fluid (CSF)).
+Of the remaining voxels, those that exceeded 30 % probability for two tissue classes were categorized as gray/white matter boundary (GM/WM interface) or pial surface (GM/CSF interface).
+All other voxels were labeled as ambiguous.
+We then evaluated the share of significantly activated voxels for the differential t-contrasts +/- (ULLR-URLL) after multiple comparison correction (p\<0.05 cluster-level FWE corrected with a cluster-forming voxel threshold of p\<0.001).

 This overall analysis procedure was performed for the spiral-out as well as the individual spiral-in and spiral-out image time series reconstructed from the